Dreambound

 Exploring a Career in Registered Nurse Outside Idaho

 For those inspired to become a Registered Nurse but living in a different state, achieving your ambition is still very much a possibility.
-You could explore becoming a Registered Nurse in Alaska, Minnesota, New Jersey, Virginia, or Wisconsin.
+You could explore becoming a Registered Nurse in Alaska, Minnesota, New Jersey, Virginia, Wisconsin.
 And if you're not near any of these, Dreambound is here to assist by offering an easy way to find and compare Registered Nurse classes by entering your zip code.
 With the right mindset and resources like Dreambound, starting a career in healthcare is possible from any place.

 How do I get my Registered Nurse certification?